Ece Seçkin

 Ece Seçkin (born 12 September 1991) is a Turkish singer.
 She is well known in Turkey for hit songs such as "Aman Aman", "Olsun", "Adeyyo", and "Hoş Geldin Ayrılığa".
 Several of her songs have over a hundred million views.
-As of 1 November 2016, "Adeyyo" is the third most popular song in Turkey.

 Biography

 Early years

 Seçkin was born on 12 September 1991, in Istanbul, where she also grew up.
 At the age of eight, she began learning to play the piano, receiving lessons from her mother.
 In 1998, she placed first in the entrance exam for the piano conservatory.
 Besides her piano education, Seçkin also learned ballet and took dance lessons with Filiz Çoskuner in Istanbul.
 During her school years, Seçkin’s musical talents were discovered.
 She joined the school choir and later formed a small band.
 While still in school, Seçkin participated in various smaller competitions.
 In 2006, she began taking private singing lessons with Levent Arslan.

 After graduating from high school in 2010, Seçkin started her studies at Bahçeşehir University School of Law, which she completed in 2014.
 Seçkin stated that her goal was to be equally successful in both music and academia.
 Her encounter with the Turkish music producer Ozan Doğulu in 2011 marked the beginning of her music career.